The best early Amazon Prime Day 2022 deals on Apple iPad tablets

 An iPad is a great tablet for Apple enthusiasts.
 Apple iPad tablets support most iPhone apps and features, including Apple TV+ and Apple Books.

 The iPad is great for reading, drawing digital art, browsing the internet and streaming your favorite shows.
 You can even add a Bluetooth keyboard, and use it as a portable laptop.
-(The iPad Pro, in particular, is well-suited for this style of working.)
+(The powerful iPad Pro, in particular, is well-suited for this.)

 Best early Amazon Prime Day Apple iPad deals

-There are deals right now on Amazon for each of Apple's iPad product lines.
+There are deals right now for each of Apple's iPad product lines ahead of Amazon Prime Day 2022.

 Note: Apple iPad prices tend to vary by color, the amount of memory storage, and connectivity (i.e., you can buy a version that only connects via Wi-Fi, or one that connects via either Wi-Fi or cellular service).
 To make things easy on you, we've highlighted one price for each item.